LouisLecouturier/Toxic-comments-analysis/README.md

 - `RNN`: contains the code for the basic RNN model
 - `GRU`: contains the code for the GRU model
 - `LSTM`: contains the code for the LSTM model
+/!\ There is 2 LSTM branches : LSTMathis is the one that can be found in the report while LouiSTM is a notebook where we tried to go further in the implementation.

 ## Prerequisites
 - Python 3.11.5